 The refrigeration compressor motors are major energy consuming equipment in Ice Making Cluster at Bhimavaram.
-Based on the detailed energy audits conducted for various motors installed in cluster units, the motors are age old and rewinded which leads to reduction in efficiency and high power consumption.
-But the new energy efficient motors will have overall efficiency of 93.9% (at full load).
+Based on the detailed energy audits conducted for various motors installed in cluster units, the motors are age old and rewinded number of time which leads to reduction in efficiency and high power consumption.
+But the new energy efficient motors will have overall efficiency of 94.2% (at full load).